Missing Link (comics): Radioactive Missing Link

-Eventually, its body reconstructs itself in the Appalachian Mountains of West Virginia.
-The Brickfords, a local family, find him and care for him.
-The Brickfords name him "Lincoln", educate him, and get him a job working in their mines.
-The Brickfords also take in Bruce Banner soon after.
-Bruce recognizes who Lincoln is after Jimmy-Jack Brickford falls sick due to radiation poisoning after exposure to Lincoln.
-Bruce confronts Lincoln to get him to leave the Brickfords, but Lincoln does not believe him and attacks.
-As the Missing Link fights the Hulk, his touch burns the Hulk, and he realizes that Banner was telling being honest just as he reaches critical mass and explodes again.
-When the miners see the Hulk and the Missing Link crawling out from the wreckage, both the Brickfords and the other citizens think that the Hulk was responsible for the destruction and the child's sickness as Lincoln was only protecting them.
+The Missing Link reforms his body in the Appalachian Mountains, where he is found and cared for by the Brickford family.
+The Brickfords take in Bruce Banner (Hulk's alter ego) soon after.
+Banner recognizes Lincoln as the Missing Link after Jimmy-Jack Brickford is poisoned by Lincoln's radiation.
+Banner confronts Lincoln to get him to leave the Brickfords, but Lincoln does not believe him and attacks.
+As the Missing Link fights the Hulk, his touch burns the Hulk, and he realizes that Banner was telling the truth just as he reaches critical mass and explodes again.
+When the miners see the Hulk and the Missing Link crawling out from the wreckage, both the Brickfords and the other citizens think that the Hulk was responsible for the destruction and Jimmy-Jack's sickness.
 The Hulk leaves the area unnoticed when Lincoln is no longer a threat.

 When Lincoln reforms into a solid form again, he continues to stay with the Brickfords and continues to work for them in the mines.
 The mines begin to leak toxic fumes, making people leave or become sick.
 Lincoln realizes this is his fault, and he hides deep in the mines.
-The Spaceknight Rom detects the radiation and investigates, curing the radiation poisoning suffered by the Brickfords.
+After detective the radiation, the Spaceknight Rom investigates and cures the radiation poisoning suffered by the Brickfords.
 Rom finds Lincoln and explains to him that he threatens the whole planet.
-Rom uses his neutralizer to remove the radiation from Lincoln.
+Rom then uses his neutralizer to remove the radiation from Lincoln.

-However, the town cannot be rebuilt, so the Brickfords surrender Lincoln to the authorities, after which they move out west.
+However, the town cannot be rebuilt, so the Brickfords surrender Lincoln to the authorities.

 Ray Morgan

-Ray Morgan was a member of the Chain Gang who fought the Sleepwalker.
-He is always insecure and has a difficult time making a decision.
+Ray Morgan is a member of the Chain Gang, who fought Sleepwalker.
+He is insecure and struggles to make decisions.

 Powers and abilities

 The radioactive Missing Link is superhumanly strong, with sufficient might to rival the Hulk.
 His body is crystalline and can shatter if hit with enough force, but it will quickly fuse back together.
-His body generates radiation.
-He can melt concrete and even burn the Hulk's skin.
+His body generates radiation, which can melt concrete and even burn the Hulk's skin.
 This radiation eventually builds to a critical level, causing the Missing Link to explode.
 When he reforms afterwards, his radiation level is temporarily reduced.

-The Ray Morgan version of the Missing Link had the ability to teleport himself and others.
+The Ray Morgan version of the Missing Link can teleport himself and others.